 How many credits or classes do I need to graduate?

-Forty-two credits are required to graduate: 8 in English, 6 in Social Studies, 4 in Math, 4 in Science, 1 in Computers, 3 in Health or Physical Education, 1 in Careers, 1 in financial literacy, 1 in Success Strategies for School and 13 in elective subjects.
+Forty-two credits are required to graduate: 8 in English, 6 in Social Studies, 4* in Math, 4* in Science, 1 in Computers, 3 in Health or Physical Education, 1 in Career Education, 1 in an Occupation course, 1 in Financial Literacy, 1 in Success Strategies for School and 12* in elective subjects.
 You will be given credit for courses taken at other schools.

 What if I've never (or barely ever) attended high school?

 It will likely take you four years as it would in a traditional school, but plenty of others before you have been successful.
 Many have graduated and gone on to college and careers.

 What if I need only a couple of credits?

 If you plan to earn an Adult High School Diploma, you will still need to fulfill the six-credit residency requirement.

 Academic classes are approximately $50 per credit, while technical/industrial courses can be considerably more.
 All fees are due upon registration and you can be "deregistered" for not paying.
 There is also a nominal ID fee.

 How do I know how many credits I need?